 The Narcotics Section is staffed by a FCSO Investigator and two full time 20th Judicial District Investigators, but all the Investigators are trained in Narcotics.

 Combating the manufacture and distribution of narcotics is also a top priority of the Criminal Investigation Division.
 The Sheriff’s Office relies on its own resources and the Narcotics Section to deal with the ever present problem of narcotics and other illicit drugs in Faulkner County.

 In 2018, the Faulkner County Narcotics Section seized various types of illegal narcotics and other drugs with an estimated value of $2,471,820.00.

 There are two prescription drug drop off box locations.
 One box is located in the lobby at 801 Locust St. The second box is located in the lobby of the Criminal Justice Building at 510 South German.
 These drop off boxes may be use to drop off any unwanted PRESCRIPTION drugs at anytime.

-The Information Technology Section is staffed with one full-time position who is responsible for supporting and maintaining the Sheriff's Office computer network.
-Currently the IT Section supports approximately 200 users, 20 Servers and 250 computers and devices.
-The IT Section also responsible for providing services to the entire Sheriff's Office such as corporate email, internal websites, document/records management, mobile data terminals for patrol deputies and many other task and needs as they arise.
+The Information Technology section is staffed with one full-time position who is responsible for supporting and maintaining the Sheriff's Office computer network.
+Currently, the IT Section supports approximately 200 users, 20 Servers and 250 computers and devices.
+The IT Section is also responsible for providing services to the entire Sheriff's Office such as corporate email, internal websites, document/records management, mobile data terminals for patrol deputies, and many other task and needs as they arise.